Pawtucket Times Building

-The Pawtucket Times Building is an historic site at 23 Exchange Street in the historic central business district of Pawtucket, Rhode Island which is the home of the Pawtucket Times newspaper.
+The Pawtucket Times Building is a historic building at 23 Exchange Street in the historic central business district of Pawtucket, Rhode Island.
+It was formerly the home of the Pawtucket Times newspaper.

 History

-This five story masonry building was erected in 1895 to house the facilities of the Pawtucket Times, which was founded in 1885 and continues to operate from the building.
-In 1920 the Times added a large addition housing a printing plant, fronting on North Union Street.
+This five story masonry building was erected to house the facilities of the Pawtucket Times, which was founded in 1885.
+The building was designed by architects William R. Walker & Son in 1895 and completed in 1896.
+In 1922 the Times completed a large utilitarian addition facing North Union Street.
 This was designed by Bellows & Aldrich of Boston.
-In 1948, a local architectural firm, the Dwight Seabury Company, was hired to alter the complex.
-The Seabury Company added a new printing plant addition, facing Montgomery Street.
-They also altered the original office block, removing the cornice and remodeling the lobby, among other work.
+In 1950 the complex was expanded and remodeled to plans by the Dwight Seabury Company, local architects and engineers.

-The architect of the original building is unknown, but it bears a strong resemblance to the Odd Fellows Building in Attleboro, designed by local architect Albert H. Humes in 1897 and burned in 1918.
-This was also a symmetrical, four-bay composition.
-It also feature an upper level with arched windows, identically arranged, with an awkward relationship with the lower levels.
+In 2007 the owners of the Times, which by then was occupying only the first floor, put the building on the market.
+It was nearly sold several times and was considered as the new home for the Gamm Theatre.
+In 2019 the building was acquired by the owner of the Pawtucket Armory and the Times moved out.
+The new owner never moved ahead with redevelopment plans and the still-vacant building was placed back on the market in 2023.

 The building was listed on the National Register of Historic Places in 1983.